-Born in 1968 in Graz/Austria.
-Olga Neuwirth studied composition at the University of Music and Performing Arts Vienna and San Francisco Conservatory of Music.
-During her stay in the States she also attended an art college, where she studied painting and film at San Francisco Art College.
-Her composition teachers included Adriana Hölszky, Tristan Murail and Luigi Nono.
-She sprang to international prominence in 1991, at the age of 22, when two of her mini-operas with texts by Nobel Prize-winner in Literature Elfriede Jelinek were performed at the Wiener Festwochen, since then her artistic practice includes a multiple aesthetical experience taken from film, literature, the everyday-life, visual arts, architecture and science.
+Olga Neuwirth was born in Graz, Austria, in 1968.
+She studied at the Academy of Music in Vienna and the San Francisco Conservatory of Music.
+During her stay in the States she also attended an art college, where she studied painting and film.
+Her private teachers in composition included Adriana Hölszky, Tristan Murail and Luigi Nono.
+She first burst onto the international scene in 1991, at the age of 22, when two of her mini-operas with texts by Elfriede Jelinek were performed at the Wiener Festwochen, since then her artistic practice includes a multiple aesthetical experience taken from film, literature, the everyday-life, visual arts, architecture and science.

 In 1998 she was featured in two portrait concerts at the Salzburg Festival within the framework of the Next Generation series.